alanwatsonforster/glass/apxo/aircraftdata/Meteor.md

 - NF.14:
   - NF.11 with different canopy and longer nose.
   - What says APS-57 radar.
 Gobel says AN/APS-21 radar, but this seems to be a confusion with the Mk.21 radar.

+## Operational History

+Used by No. 77 Squadron RAAF in Korea from July 1951 (Wikipedia).

 ## Bibliography